Alania: Mongol conquest and aftermath (13th–14th centuries)

+The shrine of Rekom, North Ossetia-Alania.
+The helmet is said to have belonged to legendary "Os Baqatar", an Alan warrior chief who lived around the turn of the 14th century.

 The second Mongol invasion of Alania began in 1239 under Möngke and Güyük.
-While some Alanian fortresses, in particular Maghas, resisted the Mongols it seems that many local noblemen actually collaborated with the invaders to gain an advantage over their rivals.
+While some Alanian fortresses, in particular the capital; Maghas, resisted the Mongols it seems that many local noblemen actually collaborated with the invaders to gain an advantage over their rivals.
 Those who resisted formed a confederation led by a certain Ajis.
 The climax of the invasion was the siege of Maghas, which began in November or December 1239 and lasted until February 1240.
 Aided by Alan auxiliaries, the fortress eventually fell and the population got massacred.
 Ajis himself was captured.
-Many Alans fled westwards until reaching Hungary probably still in 1239, where they became known as the Jassic people (jászsok) who preserved their language until the 16th century.
+A sizeable portion of the Alans fled westwards into Europe, where some settled in Hungary probably still in 1239, where they became known as the Jassic people (jászsok) who preserved their language until the 16th century.
+While others continued on reaching as far as Northern Africa.

 After the invasion the Mongols installed two local vassal princes, called, according to the Yuan chronicle, Arslan and Hanghusi, to rule on their behalf.
 Both joined the Mongol army, but were killed in combat soon afterwards.
 With the departure of the army in 1240 Mongol influence quickly weakened, especially in the highlands.
 Appreciating their skill as horsemen, the Mongols deported thousands of Alans to Mongolia in their need of fresh warriors for the conquest of the Southern Song and Dali.
 They became known as asud in Mongolian or asu in Mandarin and were part of the privileged semu class, foreigners from western and central Asia who were employed in the administration and the higher echelons of the military.
 When Kubilai Khan, who had a daughter with an Alan woman himself, founded the Yuan Dynasty in 1271 he also established an influential Alan guard unit of 3.000 men that until 1309 was said to number 30.000 men.
 Converted to Catholicism by a Franciscan missionary in 1299, they stayed loyal to the Yuan until the fall of the dynasty in 1368, when they escorted Toghon Temür to Mongolia.
 They continued to play a significant factor (Note: A prominent asud figure was Arughtai, who from 1400 to 1434 acted as a kingmaker in the Northern Yuan dynasty.) in Mongolian politics until a failed rebellion in 1510, although remaining, while now completely Mongolized, distinct clans to this day.